tradingeconomics/tradingeconomics/python/README.md

 2013-12-31  2712.30
 2014-12-31  2990.20
 ```
-**Note:** Making request for one country and one indicator, without puting country name and indicator name in square brackets, the result, by default, will be of the *pandas.DataFrame* type(example above).
+**Note:** Making request for one country and one indicator, without putting country name and indicator name in square brackets, the result, by default, will be of the *pandas.DataFrame* type(example above).

 Putting country name or indicator name in square brackets the result, by default, will be of the *dictionary* type.
 For several countries and indicators